Code-Institute-Submissions/project_1/README.md

 ### What is this website for?

-This website is a music conglomeration/meet up site.

-### What does it do?
+This page was created as a coding project in 2018!
+It was made to heml people find EDM music for the people who:
+1. Artists to get there name out there.
+2. Looking for small (or big) house parties, or to have people come to house parties!
+3. Artists to meet people.

-It is a place to learn about EDM music and there respective genres and artists.
-It is also a place find small music events!
+It is also a place for people who know nothing or a lot about EDM to find new genres and artists that go along with them!

 ### How does it work

 NAME HERE uses **AngularJS** as a routing site for ease of access and to control **JavaScript** aspects.
 The styleing is done with **Bootstrap** and **CSS**.
-The website also uses **jQuery** to ENTER JQUERY ACTIONS and the packages have been mannaged using **Bower**.
-The website can be found [HERE](LINK HERE!!!)
+The website also uses **jQuery** to take information from a **JSON** file and put it in the page based on a button ID.
+Finaly the packages have been mannaged using **Bower**.
+The website can be found [HERE](https://project-1-krontime.c9users.io/index.html)

 ## Features

 ### Existing Features
+- Can Create Events
+- Can Find Music and Artists
-- ENTER FEATURES HERE
+- Register
+- Learn About EDM
+- Dynamicly change the CSS stylesheet
+- Mobile Friendly

 ### Features Left to Implement
-- ENTER UNFINISHED FEATURES HERE
+- Have an API for the created events so people can see them
+- Have a search bar for the events
+- Have tags for the events and genres/artists
+- have a tag search/filter

 ## Tech Used